As the weather heats up, you rely on your car’s air conditioner to keep you cool and comfortable.

 You can clean or replace the filter yourself – just make sure you know what kind of filter your car uses.

-If neither of these solutions works, then you may have a bigger problem with your AC system and will need to take it to a mechanic for repair.
+If neither of these solutions works, you may have a bigger problem with your AC system and need to take it to a mechanic for repair.

 Why Does the AC in My Car Keep Going In And Out?

-If you’re having trouble with your car’s AC, there are a few things that could be causing the issue.
+If you’re having trouble with your car’s AC, a few things could be causing the issue.

 One possibility is that the AC compressor isn’t working properly.